-6. At Review backup settings window, you can click Change schedule to let Windows 10 automatic backup to NAS.
+6. At Review backup settings window, you can click Change schedule to backup Windows 10 to WD My Cloud NAS.
 Then click Save settings and run the backup.

 Actually, although My Cloud is a good choice for data backup and storage, you are suggested to backup Windows PC to secure cloud services like Google Drive, Dropbox, OneDrive, and CBackup for the following reasons:

 Generally, users would like to backup files, OS, or even the entire PC constantly to the target storage so that they can have the backup in the newest version.
 So, they need large storage space in target storage.
 Most public clouds offer unlimited storage at an affordable price while My Cloud storage is limited.

 In addition, Data stored on a cloud server can be accessed from anywhere you have an Internet connection, not just within the LAN.
 You can refer to the following steps to learn how to backup Windows PC to Google Drive, OneDrive, Dropbox, and CBackup Cloud if needed.

 Google released a tool called Backup and Sync that lets you pick and choose folders on your system to keep backed up to Google Drive.
 Normally, only the Google Drive folder is kept synced, so, you should put all of your library folders into the synced folder.

-1. Download and install the Backup and Sync and then sign in your Google Account.
+1. Download and install the Backup and Sync and then sign in to your Google Account.

 2. Choose which folders you want to keep backed up.
 Add as many as you want using Choose Folder.

 After installing, Dropbox creates a special “Dropbox” folder, and only files in that folder are synced to Dropbox’s servers.